rivnakm/game-of-life/README.md

 zx benchmark.mjs --iterations 5
 ```

 The set of languages to run in the benchmark can also be set.
 NOTE: Some languages, e.g. bash, powershell, are disabled by default for performance reasons.
-The default set is "c,cpp,csharp,dart,go,java,lua,nim,perl,python,ruby,rust,typescript,vb,zig"
+The default set is "c,cpp,csharp,dart,fsharp,go,java,lua,nim,perl,python,ruby,rust,typescript,vb,zig"

 ```sh
 zx benchmark.mjs --languages c,cpp,rust